SpaceX reveals mystery moon passenger, and he's a billionaire

 Musk says the moon mission will take four or five days and go through uncrewed tests prior to sending a person out.

+Maezawa wouldn't reveal the cost for the tickets, but said he has already put down a deposit that Musk then described as "a non-trivial amount."
+Musk estimated the BFR development will cost around $5 billion.

 Let's keep in mind a private tourist visited the International Space Station in 2002 at a cost of $20 million (£15.2 million, AU$28 million).
-The price for a SpaceX lunar mission is likely hefty and well beyond the pocketbooks of everyday people.
+The price for a SpaceX lunar mission is likely hefty, though Musk pointed out, "It's going to be free for the artists."

 Musk touched on one of his favorite themes, a call for humanity to become a multi-planetary civilization, as he kicked off the announcement.
 "That's the intention of BFR, is to make people excited about the future," he said.